 Dr Jacqui Turner’s research of the Astor Papers, held at the University of Reading Special Collections, has uncovered an array of letters and documents that chart Nancy Astor’s career and life.

-A curated blog series written by internationally renowned academics, researchers and past and present female politicians will accompany the digital exhibition.
+A curated blog series written by an eclectic mix of campaigners, internationally renowned academics, researchers and past and present parliamentarians accompanies the digital exhibition.